 READ MORE ⇒ Learn to Measure Your Dog’s Vital Signs

-Watch for Symptoms
+Watch For Symptoms

-Taking Your Dog’s Temperature
+Take Your Dog’s Temperature

 Denise Fleck, pet safety guru, provides the following advice on taking your dog’s temperature:

-Other than offering small amounts of water, consult your vet before taking action to reduce your dog’s fever.
+Other than offering small amounts of water, consult your veterinarian before taking action to reduce your dog’s fever.
 Giving aspirin, for example, might prevent the use of other medications that are more effective in lowering temperature.

-For fevers serious enough to require a vet visit, expect your pet to receive IV fluids and anti-inflammatory medication.
+For fevers serious enough to require a vet visit, expect your dog to receive IV fluids and anti-inflammatory medication.
 Your vet is also likely to suggest blood work to try to determine the cause of your pet’s fever.